English vocabulary for recommending places to visit & see exercise

 Close

-9. An adjective that means that something that has a good reputation, isn't very good, is
+9. An expression that means that something that has a good reputation, isn't very good, is

 Overrated: